jessieeeee77/lab-2/lab-02.md

 ### Exercise 7

-coastal population has slightly negative relationship with plastic waste per capital.
-Total population and plastic waste per capital has weaker associations in general.
+coastal population has slightly negative relationship with plastic waste per capita.
+Total population and plastic waste per capita has weaker associations in general.
 None of the pairs of variables appear to be storngly linearly associated.